 Welcome to the Cancer Group at the Primary Care Unit

-The Cancer Group is headed by Dr Fiona Walter.
+The Cancer Group is headed by Professor Fiona Walter.

-As part of the Primary Care Unit, we are a team of multi-disciplinary researchers who focus our research on cancer prevention, screening, diagnosis and follow-up, mainly in the community and primary care setting.
+We are a team of multi-disciplinary researchers who focus our research on cancer screening, detection and early diagnosis, mainly in the community and primary care setting.

-We are interested in all cancer types: our current work focuses on understanding patient pathways and interventions to improve diagnosis of the skin cancer melanoma, oesophageal, gastric, pancreatic, brain, lung and colorectal cancer.
-We are interested in developing strategies to prevent or detect cancer earlier using new biomarkers, technological devices, smartphones and clinical decision support.
-We also have new work using risk stratified approaches and genetic advances into primary care cancer detection.
+We are interested in developing strategies to prevent or detect symptomatic cancer earlier using new biomarkers, technological devices, smartphones and clinical decision support.
+We also conduct research on patient safety, and using risk stratified approaches and genetic advances to detect people at higher risk of cancer.